johndylanaudio/johndylanaudio.github.io/store.md

 Deluxe editions of our singles include the following:

 1. All A-side/B-side songs in 24-bit/96kHz lossless FLAC format
-2. All of the bonus tracks from the singles in lossless FLAC format
+2. All of the bonus tracks from that single in lossless FLAC format
-3. The OMF files for all our new songs in 24-bit/96kHz, so so you can easily remix to your heart's content
+3. The multi-track masters for the A-side/B-side songs
 4. MP3 files of all of the rough mixes we ever did for the A-side/B-side songs on that single, so you can see how the song progressed. **(Exclusive to Deluxe Editions)**
-5. Digital copies of the artwork masters for that release. **(Exclusive to Deluxe Editions)**
+5. Digital copies of the artwork masters for that single. **(Exclusive to Deluxe Editions)**

-It's certainly the best value for how much stuff you get.

 [SELLFY LINK]

-## Merch

-- Sells Posters, Clothing, Decor, Toys
-- Space for users to contribute their remixes and homemade merch/videos
-- Accept user reviews of fan-contributed stuff
-- Have fan contributors sign up and give me their PayPal email address first, then invoice them on PayPal later for 30%
-- Fan-made digital assets must be hosted by me, then I push them 70% of sales revenue
-- Include live recordings/video, zines that interview us, etc
-- Digital store with HD vids, 24-bit sound, mp3 version, FLAC version
-- Explain our no-stream policy
-- Physical copies too

 ## Pre-Sungods projects